Professor

 Besides physics analysis, I have contributed significantly to ATLAS track reconstruction software and

-the identification and calibration of jets originating from b-quarks.
-I am currently ramping up my
+the identification and calibration of jets originating from b-quarks; I currently contribute

-involvement in the silicon tracker replacement for the High-Luminosity
+to the prodcution database for the ITk silicon tracker replacement for the High-Luminosity LHC

 My LUX/LZ focus was on using EFTs to extend the classic spin-(in)depndent results to probe more complext dark sectors and allow direct detection results to be better compared with colliders.
 I contributed to the LUX run-4 EFT analysis.
 On LUX-Zeplin, I originated the analysis software framework and provided support for the UK Data Centre to prepare for first data.